September 7, 2022

 - Does TCC have specific plans for the use of the property?

-TCC envisions several potential uses consistent with the higher education mission of TCC and consistent with local zoning and land use designations (the property is zoned Institutional Educational) including: additional student housing for several institutions caused by increased enrollment due to student deferrals and limited study abroad opportunities resulting from the pandemic; additional office and classroom spaces as institutions renovate or replace aging facilities; and new TCC initiatives and academic programs.
+TCC envisions several potential uses consistent with the higher education mission of TCC and consistent with local zoning and land use designations (the property is zoned Institutional Educational), including additional student housing for several institutions caused by increased enrollment due to student deferrals and limited study abroad opportunities resulting from the pandemic; other office and classroom spaces as institutions renovate or replace aging facilities; and new TCC initiatives and academic programs.